Endrius-Albert/bookcatalog/README.md

 ## 1. Introduction

-This project is a professional Django REST API for managing a book catalog.
-It demonstrates DevOps practices including containerization, continuous integration, automated deployment, infrastructure as code, and GitOps using Kubernetes.
+This project aims to practically implement the full DevOps cycle, from development to continuous deployment in a Kubernetes environment.
+The application, called Book Catalog, is a REST API developed with Django, automatically tested, containerized with Docker, integrated into CI/CD pipelines with GitHub Actions, and deployed on Kubernetes with Helm, following modern infrastructure-as-code and GitOps practices via ArgoCD.

 ---